streamnative/charts/docs/pulsar/external_dns.md

 ### ExternalDNS settings

-> Pleaase remember to change `external_dns.owner_id` to a unique value that doesn't change for the lifetime of your cluster.
+> Please remember to change `external_dns.owner_id` to a unique value that doesn't change for the lifetime of your cluster.

 ExternalDNS can be turned on/off by setting `external_dns.enabled` to `true`/`false` in the values yaml file.